xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 1.1 Demystify daily computation

 Contemporary computational devices are a foundation of daily life.
 They are involved in everything from financial markets, to archival research, to the way many keep in touch with friends and family.
 Yet for those without technical training, the inner workings of these devices remain a source of mystery and, consequently, frustration.
 Recognizing this, our courses target the underlying structure of tools that many rely on for their daily computation, teaching our students how these tools work (and not just how to use them).
-Beyond the principles of programming, we want our students to understand the basics of networking, security, and operating systems.
+Beyond the principles of programming, we want our students to understand the basics of networking, system administration, and project management.
 By revealing the innards of opaque computational "black boxes," we hope to empower our students to take control of their everyday digital practice.

 The most universal daily computing task of the humanities, regardless of research interest, is writing.
-In response to this importance, our first step in addressing daily humanistic computing in the classroom is to create small "experiments" that address a student's own writing habits.
-These exercises might include a lab session in which students analyze their own documents for commonly overused "weasel words,"[^ln-weasel] for example.
-Working with one's own documents introduces important technical concepts---like "relative" and "absolute" paths, file formats, character encoding, and small shell utilities like `grep` (used to search through text files), `wc` (word count), or `sed` (stream editor for text transformation)---that can later be extended into more advanced concepts in system administration or natural language processing.
-Short exercises in text-based programming can be put together to form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."
+For this reason, we often begin our classes by creating small "experiments" that address our students' own writing habits.
+Such exercises might include a lab session in which students analyze their own documents for commonly overused "weasel words,"[^ln-weasel] for example.
+Working with one's own documents introduces important technical concepts---like "relative" and "absolute" paths, file formats, character encoding, and small shell utilities like `grep` (used to search through text files), `wc` (word count), or `sed` (stream editor for text transformation)---that can later be extended into more advanced concepts in data manipulation or natural language processing.
+Short text-manipulation exercises form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."

 [^ln-weasel]: Weasel words are words that sound very meaningful, but diminish instead of adding to the impact of persuasive writing.
 The "very" in the